-It's finally time to reveal the new, and much improved, bathroom in our basement.
-This project took SOOO much longer than it was supposed to, but the results are so spectacular, I almost don't mind all the delays.
-Without further ado, I give you .... the AFTERS!!!
+It's time to reveal the new, and much improved, bathroom in our basement.
+This project took SOOO much longer than it was supposed to, but the results are spectacular, I almost don't mind all the delays.
+Without further ado, I give you .... the REVEAL!!!

 In the beginning, this room had a clawfoot tub, a broken pedestal sink, and a toilet that leaked ... and lots of exposed plumbing.
 We demolished everything to the studs, tossed the toilet and sink, gave away the tub, and started fresh.
 What once looked like this: